richhowley/Off-Grid-Communications-Node/README.md

 node index.js /dev/cu.usbmodemFA241
 '''

-I open a broser to http://localhost:3000/ and see:
+I open a broser to loclahost port 3000 and see:

 '''
 listening on *:3000